 Townsend was familiar with standard takeoff pattern of flights from Washington National Airport and said that the airliner he saw during the sighting headed S on a track about 1 mile to his left, along the Potomac River, and then turned right across his field of view of the object.

-Thus sighting lines crossed with Townsend at right angles, establishing distance and location of object by triangulation as 2 miles S of Townsend at about 3,000' altitude and 1 mile W of the airliner, or at 38º46'N, 77º 3'W, and thus actual size as about 500' and angular elevation to Townsend about 17º in close agreement with Townsend's measurement, done by protractor after the sighting, and in exact agreement with pilot estimate of 3,000' altitude of object.
-No sound.
+Thus sighting lines crossed with Townsend at right angles, establishing distance and location of object by triangulation as 2 miles south of Townsend at about 3,000' altitude and 1 mile west of the airliner, or at 38º46'N, 77º 3'W, and thus actual size as about 500' and angular elevation to Townsend about 17º in close agreement with Townsend's measurement, done by protractor after the sighting, and in exact agreement with pilot estimate of 3,000' altitude of object.